Trixel-Creative/TrixelAudio/README.md

 To ensure consistency and stability, this project follows the same guidelines as Restitched.

 ### Singletons
-**Singletons are banned.** Singletons are extremely difficult to work with and refactor, and should not be used inside TrixelAudio.
+**Singletons are banned.** Singletons are extremely difficult to work with and refactor, and should not be used inside AcidicAudio.

 ### Nullable Reference Types
 This project uses Nullable Reference Types in C#.
 By default, all reference types are treated as non-nullable and the compiler will warn you of possible null reference errors in your code.